 Once you’ve made sure refinancing is the right decision, know that there are lenders that accept borrowers with bad credit.

-How do I refinance my auto loan?
+How do I apply for auto loan refinancing?

 In order to complete the refinancing process, you’ll need to provide information about yourself and your vehicle, just like when you applied for your original loan.
 Your lender will typically also request information about your current loan so it can calculate a competitive offer.